 In case you need to convince your colleagues that a shared number is a no brainer, here are a few key benefits you can share.

-1. Be more responsive
+1. Be more responsive via a team phone number

 Shared phone numbers can help ensure no incoming calls or messages slip through the cracks and that your team responds before your customers look elsewhere.
+By assigning the ring order as all at once, random or custom, you can ensure your team never misses an important call.

 If there’s someone at your organization that your customers trust as their point of contact you can also work together behind the scenes to make them appear superhuman.
 Find out how Guaranteed Rate does this with OpenPhone.